When was Joe Biden born?

 In 1987, Joe Biden tried for the first time to run for president.
 He received minority support after criticizing Secretary of State George Schultz, who advocated support for the apartheid system in South Africa.
 He called on Americans to abandon “mere consumption of material” and “unrestrained individualism in his election campaign.”

 In 2016, he wanted to participate in the presidential elections but abandoned this idea due to another family tragedy.
-His son Joseph “Beau” Biden died of cancer, leaving his wife and two children.
-As a result, he ended up giving way to Hillary Clinton, who lost in a very tight election at the polls.
+His son Joseph “Beau” Biden, died of cancer.
+As a result, he gave way to Hillary Clinton, who lost in a very tight election at the polls.

-In July 2019, Biden announced that he would enter the race for the presidency in his third attempt.
+In July 2019, Biden announced that he would enter the presidential race in his third attempt.
 Soon after, he was dragged to the center of the country’s political dispute after a conversation leaked.
-As a result, Donald Trump asked the new Ukrainian president to investigate Joe’s son, Hunter Biden, in Eastern Europe.
+As a result, President Donald Trump asked the new Ukrainian president to investigate Joe’s son, Hunter Biden, in Eastern Europe.

 Finally, in 2020, having chosen Senator Kamala Harris as his deputy, Biden ran for the Democratic Party and was finally elected.